 9 The Limits of Place

-T.K Rousseau holds a PhD in Religious Studies from the University of Denver and is the assistant director for International Affairs at the University of Colorado, Boulder.
+T.K.
+Rousseau holds a PhD in Religious Studies from the University of Denver and the Iliff School of Theology, and is the assistant director for the International Affairs Program at the University of Colorado Boulder.